Ned Kelly: Kelly family version of events

 Kelly and members of his family gave conflicting accounts of the Fitzpatrick incident.
 Kelly initially claimed he was away from Greta at the time, and that if Fitzpatrick suffered any wounds, they were probably self-inflicted.
 In 1879, Kelly's sister Kate stated that he shot Fitzpatrick after the constable had made a sexual advance to her.
 After Kelly was captured in 1880, he called it "a foolish story", and three policemen gave sworn evidence that he admitted he had shot Fitzpatrick.

 In 1881, Brickey Williamson, who was seeking remission for his sentence in relation to the incident, stated that Kelly shot Fitzpatrick after the constable had drawn his revolver.
 Many years later, Kelly's brother Jim and cousin Tom Lloyd claimed that Fitzpatrick was drunk when he arrived at the house, and while seated, pulled Kate onto his knee, provoking Dan to throw him to the floor.
 In the ensuing struggle, Fitzpatrick drew his revolver, Ned appeared, and with Dan seized and disarmed the constable, who later claimed a wrist injury from a door lock was a gunshot wound.

-Kelly scholars Jones and Dawson conclude that Kelly shot Fitzpatrick but it was his friend Joe Byrne who was with him, not Bill Skillion.
+Kelly scholars Jones and Dawson conclude that Kelly shot Fitzpatrick but it was his friend Joe Byrne who was with him, not Skillion.

 Trial

-Williamson, Skillion and Ellen Kelly were arrested and charged with aiding and abetting attempted murder; Ned and Dan were nowhere to be found.
-The three appeared on 9 October 1878 before Judge Redmond Barry.
-Fitzpatrick's doctor, who had treated his wound, gave evidence that the constable "was certainly not drunk" and that his wounds were consistent with his statement.
-The defence called two witnesses to give evidence that Skillion was not present, which would cast doubt on Fitzpatrick's account.
-One of these witnesses, a family relative, swore that Ned was in Greta that afternoon, which was damaging to the defence.
-Ellen Kelly, Skillion and Williamson were convicted as accessories to the attempted murder of Fitzpatrick.
-Skillion and Williamson both received sentences of six years and Ellen three years of hard labour.
+While Ned and Dan evaded capture, Williamson, Skillion and Ellen were arrested and charged with aiding and abetting attempted murder.
+They appeared before Judge Redmond Barry on 9 October.
+Fitzpatrick's doctor testified that the constable "was certainly not drunk" and that his wounds were consistent with his statement.
+The defence called two witnesses in an effort to demonstrate that Skillion had not been present, thereby casting doubt on Fitzpatrick's testimony; however, one witness placed Ned in Greta that afternoon, which proved damaging to the defence.
+Ellen, Skillion and Williamson were convicted as accessories to attempted murder, with Skillion and Williamson each sentenced to six years' imprisonment and Ellen to three years' hard labour at Melbourne Gaol.